Here are some typical questions customers ask about RollerFoot hands-free knee scooter.

 RollerFoot has a HUGE ADVANTAGE over the regular knee walkers carts – it frees up your both hands from steering handlebars so you can use your hands for productive work.
 On the RollerFoot you can carry almost anything in both hands – from small and delicate (like a baby or a cup of coffee) to large and heavy (like a Chrystal vase with two dozen roses).
 See our videos

 .
-All regular steerable knee scooters walkers carts have a handle bar, so a person must hold on to it during movement, so his hands are occupied.
-To carry things around these carts have a small basket in the front.
-RollerFoot is attached to your leg and steering is done by your knee.
+All regular steerable knee scooters walkers carts have a handle bar, a person must hold on to it during movement, this way his hands are occupied.
+To carry things around these carts must have a small basket in front, which makes them bigger and less manuerable, and, frankly, look a little funny…..
+RollerFoot, on the other hand, is attached to your leg and steering is done by the knee.
 RollerFoot can turn on the spot in tight places like kitchen, bathroom, hallway and similar tight places.
 You need to lift a steerable cart to turn on the spot, and generally the carts are 2 to 3 times longer than the RollerFoot.

 Q: How do you steer the RollerFoot without the handle bar?

 Since the RollerFoot is strapped to your leg and the front wheels are freely rotate you steer it by pointing with your knee by pointing the knee the front wheels rotate easily to where you need to go and the device to where you need to go.

 Q: Why does RollerFoot have no brakes?